YeMinKo/flutter-workspace/README.md

 ## No. 91
 ### ListView
 - `ListView` can scroll by default.
-Can be use as scrollable row and column.
+Can be use as scrollable row or column.
 - `ListView(children: [])` is basically same as `SingleChildScrollView()`
 - `ListView.builder()` is lazy loading scroll list.
 ```